phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_standalone_commands_unreg.rst

 This section uses the Repo tool installed in :ref:`Ubuntu host setup <section_twd_1bv_xbc_vinayjk_07-02-24-2039-30-667>` to download git repositories and additional attributes from the `Qualcomm manifest <https://github.com/quic-yocto/qcom-manifest>`__.
 The Repo tool downloads the manifests using the ``repo init`` command.

-The following table shows an example mapping of Yocto layers to the manifest release tags, and this mapping is used to download and build Qualcomm Linux.
+The following table shows an example mapping of the Yocto layers to the manifest release tags, and this mapping is used to download and build Qualcomm Linux.

-.. list-table:: Yocto layers mapped to manifest release tags
+.. list-table:: Mapping Yocto layers to manifest release tags
    :header-rows: 1
    :class: longtable